logo

 History

 Civic Hall Performing Arts Center (hereafter CHPAC) is owned and operated by Richmond Community Schools (hereafter RCS).
-Civic Hall Associates (hereafter CHA), is the community partner of RCS and assisted in the renovation of Civic Hall as a performing arts venue and in coordinating its operation since the reopening in August 1993.
+Civic Hall Associates (hereafter CHA), is the community partner of RCS and assisted in the renovation of Civic Hall as a performing arts venue and in coordinating its operation since its reopening in August 1993.

 CHPAC serves both RCS and the region of east central Indiana and west central Ohio as a performance venue.
 Housed within Civic Hall are three classrooms that are used daily for band, choir, and orchestra classes.
-Additionally, many after school extra-curricular activities take place in the facility.
+Additionally, many after-school extra-curricular activities take place in the facility.
 Approximately 150 programs and rehearsals take place in the auditorium annually.
-Over half of these are school related programs.
+Over half of these are school-related programs.
 The funds to renovate Civic Hall were provided by school tax dollars and community-raised (non-tax) revenue.

 The Proudly Presenting Series was developed to be a part of the cultural landscape improving the quality of life for our region.
 Diverse professional performing arts events are presented as a community service to the region, to broaden cultural horizons, to be a part of positive economic impact, and to provide community outreach/educational opportunities.